alexmccaw/2024-4216COMP-Team7/readme.txt

 --- Sushil's Visualisation ---
 To run my visualisation, run the dataFunctions.py file in the Python terminal and then select the seventh button, "Analysis of Danceability,valence and energy's affect on Streams".

+--- Shaunas Visualisation ---
+To run my visualisation, run the dataFunctions.py file in the Python terminal and then select the fith button, " Analysis of how specific artits affect popularity across playlistst and charts ".